Taxes can be overwhelming, but they are essential to managing a successful business.

 Conversely, you may also close a location or have an employee leave your company, which means that you no longer have nexus in a state.

 If your sales tax liability changes, be sure to update your sales tax permits with each state, and also to update your sales tax collection on your various shopping carts and marketplaces.

 A periodic review will ensure that you are fully sales tax compliant.

-For more information about sales tax, you can check with your state’s department of revenue or a qualified sales tax professional.
+For more information about internet sales tax, you can check with your state’s department of revenue or a qualified sales tax professional.

 Want more insights like this?

 Subscribe to our bi-weekly newsletter to get the latest thought leadership content delivered right to your inbox — from blogs and resource articles, to podcast episodes, webinars and more.